 NEW: The space shuttle replica Independence is now on display at Space Center Houston.
-The 122-foot, 130,000-pound wooden replica is being restored so the public can go inside the capsule and it's NASA 747 carrier aircraft as part of a behind-the-scenes look at life inside a space shuttle, an experience only available at Space Center Houston.
-The exhibit is currently under construction and will be open to the public January 23, 2016.
-Guests can currently see the outside of the replica, which is positioned in front of the Space Center building.
+The 122-foot, 130,000-pound wooden replica was restored so the public can go inside the capsule and it's NASA 747 carrier aircraft as part of a behind-the-scenes look at life inside a space shuttle, an experience only available at Space Center Houston.

-Independence Plaza will be the world’s first and only shuttle/carrier replica open to the public when it debuts January 23.
+Independence Plaza is the world’s first and only shuttle/carrier replica open to the public.
 The exhibit is the largest project Space Center Houston has taken on since it was founded in 1992.
-Along with original artifacts and history, the complex will offer educational workshops and problem-solving activities for those interested in science, mathematics, and engineering careers.
-At the final leg, guests will see a film covering the history of space shuttle program as well as a special tribute to the crew members of the Challenger and Columbia missions.
+Along with original artifacts and history, the complex offers educational workshops and problem-solving activities for those interested in science, mathematics, and engineering careers.
+At the final leg, guests can watch a film covering the history of space shuttle program as well as a special tribute to the crew members of the Challenger and Columbia missions.

 Visitors to Space Center Houston can experience the monumental exhibit at no extra charge as part of museum general admission.
 Timed ticketing will ensure that a manageable number of guests can access the shuttle’s smaller space at different intervals.